popomore/gulp-mirror/README.md

 **if mirror has only one argument, it will create another passthrough stream, just like [gulp-clone](https://github.com/mariocasciaro/gulp-clone)**, See [example 3](https://github.com/popomore/gulp-mirror/tree/master/example).

-## LISENCE
+## LICENSE

-Copyright (c) 2014 popomore.
+Copyright (c) 2015 popomore.
 Licensed under the MIT license.